-First time buyers are attracted to weaker buy-to-let markets where some of the property websites claim the first time buyers are paying on an average £190,000 for the first home as compared to £307,000 across markets.
-The money spent on buy to let property was 30 percent below 2015, where the trends were negative due to the change in the way property is taxed.
+First-time buyers are attracted to weaker buy-to-let markets where some property websites claim that first-time buyers are paying on an average £190,000 for the first home compared to £307,000 across markets.
+The money spent on buy-to-let property was 30 per cent below 2015, where the trends were negative due to the change in the way property is taxed.

-Buyers seeking North
+Buyers Seeking North

-The increase in tax forced investors to seek cheaper homes in the northern regions where the stamp duties are lower and returns are higher on investments.
+The tax increase forced investors to seek cheaper homes in the northern regions where the stamp duties are lower and returns are higher on investments.
 The demand for rental property is higher in London due to affordability issues, where mobile younger working population require homes for rent.

-On average, the property gets the buyer in not more than 22 days, on an average, in Edinburgh, and the host city of commonwealth 2022 Birmingham has hundred of jobs and homes to move and a range of attractive rental properties.
-Cities such as Manchester boast property where one can buy five for the same cost as one in London.
+On average, the property gets the buyer in less than 22 days; in Edinburgh, the host city of commonwealth 2022, Birmingham has hundreds of jobs and homes to move to and a range of attractive rental properties.
+In addition, cities such as Manchester boast properties where one can buy five for the same cost as one in London.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).